rickballard/CoCache/docs/bpoe/PREFERENCES.md

   - CoPong: wrap the fenced JSON with <!-- COPONG:BEGIN <title> --> / <!-- COPONG:END -->

 - Default to ~20 visible lines with vertical scrollbar for DO/CoPong code.

+- Never use ChatGPT Automations/tasks.
+All scheduling and notifications must originate from repo workflows (CI) and files under `/index`.

+- DO blocks are numbered & timestamped in a header comment; `# END DO` footer must appear after a final Set-Location $HOME.

+- Default ~20 visible lines with vertical scrollbar for DO/CoPong code; copy button at bottom.